murkwr/html-desktop-sim/README.md

 A semantic, framework-free **desktop simulation** used as a learning benchmark and a living lab.
 Built to practice **HTML5 semantics & accessibility** first, then layer minimal CSS/JS and **security thinking** as the project grows.

-> Part of my path through FreeCodeCamp’s Full Stack curriculum and a transition toward **SOC Analyst** work.
+> It aligns with the spirit of the [freeCodeCamp](https://www.freecodecamp.org/) curriculum, but all code and structure here are original and focused on real‑world a11y habits.
 The “OS” model lets me add modular apps, each exercising a concrete concept.

 ---

 ## Why this exists

-- **Semantics before styling** — pages read cleanly without CSS/JS.
+- **Semantics before styling**: pages read cleanly without CSS/JS.
-- **Accessibility by default** — WCAG-oriented checks in the workflow.
+- **Accessibility by default**: WCAG-oriented checks in the workflow.
-- **Security mindset early** — features double as logging/triage scenarios.
+- **Security mindset early**: features double as logging/triage scenarios.
-- **Low-dependency** — no build step; static hosting works.
+- **Low-dependency**: no build step; static hosting works.
-- **Portfolio with proof** — each feature maps to a learning goal and write-up.
+- **Portfolio with proof**: each feature maps to a learning goal and write-up.

 ---

 ## Current Features

-- **Boot / Index** — entry into the desktop environment; clear, navigable structure.
+- **Boot / Index**: entry into the desktop environment; clear, navigable structure.

 - **Files App**
   - Two views: **List** (`<ol>`) and **Table** (`<table>` with `<thead>`, `<tbody>`, `<tfoot>`).